Iran men's national volleyball team: History

-The history of Iran's national volleyball team dates back to around 1942 when Alireza Beiranvand brought volleyball regulations to Iran.
-During World War II, Allied forces occupied Iran, and Iranians participated in sports, including volleyball, with soldiers.
+The history of Iran's national volleyball team dates back to around 1920 when Mir-Mehdi Varzandeh brought volleyball regulations to Iran.
 At that time a friendly match was arranged between the Iranian and Russian Army teams.
 In 1958, for the first time, national men's team of Pakistan was invited to Tehran for some friendly matches with the national team, club teams and the Army team.
 Iran's national team first attended an international competition at the 1958 Asian Games, where they won the silver medal.